hbctraining/Intro-to-ChIPseq-flipped/lessons/05_filtering_BAM_files.md

 > * You are expecting binding in repetitive regions (also, use paired-end sequencing)
 > * You have included UMIs into your experimental setup.

-The older version of Bowtie2 had an argument that allowed us to easily perform filtering during the alignment process.
-We do not have this option with Bowtie2 and so the filtering will be done with the use of a tool called [sambamba](https://lomereiter.github.io/sambamba/).
+The older version of Bowtie2 had an argument that allowed us to easily perform filtering during the alignment process. but the latest Bowtie2 does not have this option.
+As a result, the filtering will be done with the use of a tool called [sambamba](https://lomereiter.github.io/sambamba/).
 Sambamba is an open source tool that provides methods for working with SAM/BAM files, similar to samtools, except with faster processing times and in some cases added functionality.

 This **lesson will consist of two steps**: